beskay/gas-guide/OPTIMIZATIONS.md

 }
 ```

-Inspecting the Yul code, we see that the traditional `require` error statement needs several `mstore` opcodes, while the custom error only needs one (for the error signature):
+Inspecting Yul, we see that the traditional `require` error statement needs several `mstore` opcodes, while the custom error only needs one (for the error signature):

 ```yul
 // require(msg.sender == owner, "Only owner can call this function");